nyu-cs2590/nlp-notes/notes/text_classification.md

 So a simple heuristic approach is to count the frequency of occurence of each word in positive and negative examples, and classifiy an example as positive if it contains more words of high-frequency in the positive examples.
+**The key takeaway** is that we can do a reasonable job classifying the text based on individual words without understanding its meaning.

 ## Naive Bayes model
 :label:`sec_nb`